Vinyl Siding Cost: Here’s What You’re Really Paying For

 Well-chosen trims and moldings can completely change a home’s look.
 Vinyl fascia and soffits add $3 to $6 per linear foot to the budget.
 Shutters can help define the home’s style and add to the cost, depending on if they’re wood or vinyl.

 Vinyl siding used to come in one style: strips of clapboard.
 The range of choices is significantly wider now, and each option comes with its own cost considerations.

 Board and Batten

 One of the oldest types of exterior siding in the United States, board and batten siding was originally made from wood panels attached to the house’s studs vertically, and then the crack between the boards was covered by thin strips of wood called battens.
 Vinyl siding in this style is made from panels with the battens already in place, ensuring a leak-free exterior and eliminating the potential for the battens to shear away.
-Board and batten costs between $2.50 and $8 per foot on average.
+Board and batten costs between $4 and $9 per square foot on average.